Ria424/developers-animatesdk-docs/Document_object/Document6069.md

 #### Parameters

-**fileURI**: A string, expressed as a file:/// URI, that specifies the path of the generated file after conversion.
+**fileURI**: `string`; A string, expressed as a file:/// URI, that specifies the path of the generated file after conversion.

-**docType**: A string value that specifies the required document type to be generated.
+**docType**: `string`; A string value that specifies the required document type to be generated.
 To find document type, you can use document.type property.
 For example, fl.trace(fl.getDocumentDOM().type).

-**fileClose**: A Boolean value that specifies whether to close the generated file after conversion.
+**fileClose**: `boolean?false`; A boolean value that specifies whether to close the generated file after conversion.
 Specifying true closes the generated file.
 The default is false.
 It is optional.

 #### Returns

-A Boolean value.
+`boolean`; A boolean value.
 True if document converted to expected document type successfully.
 False otherwise.

 #### Description